a1marnath/pyblogs/README.md

 # pyblogs
-activity using simple python programs
+Amar , Here I like to male simple activity using simple python programs